Amo Houghton: Reputation

 Throughout his career Houghton was one of Upstate New York's most well known and respected members of Congress; he was usually re-elected with more than 65 percent of the vote.
 He clashed occasionally with the increasingly Southern, socially conservative orientation of the party.
 For example, Houghton was one of the most vocal pro-choice Republicans in Congress.

 Later life and death

 On April 7, 2004, Houghton announced his intention not to seek a tenth term in Congress.
 On January 3, 2005, Houghton's term expired and he was succeeded by John R. "Randy" Kuhl.
 He was a member of the ReFormers Caucus of Issue One.
 In 2016 and 2018, he spoke out against the presidency of Donald Trump and stated that he would support efforts to remove him from office.

 Corning Inc. announced on March 5, 2020, that Houghton had died the previous day.

-Family
+Personal life

 In 1950, Houghton married Ruth Frances West of Waccabuc, New York.
 Their children include Amory, Robert, Sarah, and Quincy.
 After their 1988 divorce, in 1989 Houghton married Priscilla B. Dewey (1924–2012).

+Amos was a Christian who attended Christ Episcopal Church in Corning, New York, where he taught Sunday School throughout the 1950s.
+He also served as a trustee of Episcopal Theological School in Cambridge, Massachusetts, which later merged into Episcopal Divinity School.